6.5 Grendel vs. 300 Blackout: Which One Is Better?

 6.5 Grendel Brief History

 Bill Alexander of Alexander Arms announced the 6.5 Grendel in May 2003.
-The new rifle cartridge was also developed with the help of senior ballistician Janne Pohjoispää of Lapua and competitive shooter Arne Brennan.
+The new rifle cartridge was developed with the help of senior ballistician Janne Pohjoispää of Lapua and competitive shooter Arne Brennan.

-With exceptional barrel life, long-range shooting capability, and MOA-level accuracy, the 6.5 Grendel is a solid choice if you desire to upgrade your AR-15 to something with a bit more stopping power than the 5.56 NATO/.223 Rem.
+With exceptional barrel life, long-range shooting capability, and MOA-level accuracy, the 6.5 Grendel is a solid choice if you wish to upgrade your AR-15 to something with a bit more stopping power than the 5.56 NATO/.223 Rem.

 300 Blackout Brief History